shaneholloman/codemapper/README.md

 ## Overview

-The Code Mapper is a powerful Python script that creates a comprehensive Markdown document representing the structure and contents of a given directory or GitHub repository.
+The CodeMapper is a powerful Python script that creates a comprehensive Markdown document representing the structure and contents of a given directory or GitHub repository.
 This tool is designed to provide a quick and thorough overview of codebases, making it invaluable for developers, AI systems, and analysts who need to quickly understand the layout and content of a project.

 See audio explainers for this project: